OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:8

-> I will keep Your statutes;
+> I will uphold Your statutes;
-> Do not forsake me utterly!
+> Do not utterly abandon me!

 ---